rolfbecker/AMC2020/0600_ESP32/0635_MQTT_Poti/README.md

 # ESP32 with LED and Poti, Python Scripts as the Counterparts #
-The project demonstrates the capabilities of MQTT.
+The project demonstrates the capabilities of MQTT in the contect of the Internet of Things (IoT).
 ## Idea ##
 An LED and a potentiometer are connected to an ESP32.
 They act as actuator (LED) and sensor (poti).
 ESP32 and Python scripts talk to each other.